hangrybear666/15-devops-bootcamp__ansible/README.md

 https://github.com/hangrybear666/12-devops-bootcamp__terraform

 #### c.
-Create 1 EC2 Instance for java app deployment via ansible playbook by following demo project 2 in terraform repo
+Create 1 EC2 Instance and whitelist your control node IP for java app deployment via ansible playbook by following demo project 2 in terraform repo

-*Limitation:* Since only one image with one remote address is created in the build step, this playbook currently only supports one instance.
-We would have to build a separate Image for each instance and change the role in `15-devops-bootcamp__ansible/07-jenkins-ansible-integration/roles/build-and-push-to-ecr/tasks/main.yaml`
+<b><u>IMPORTANT:</u></b> Whitelist your control node ip by adding it to `my_ips` in `terraform-02-ec2-modularized/terraform.tfvars`

 *Note:* Save the ssh private key for creating jenkins credentials later.

 <u>Demo Project 2:</u>
 https://github.com/hangrybear666/12-devops-bootcamp__terraform

+*Limitation:* Since only one image with one remote address is created in the build step, this playbook currently only supports one instance.
+We would have to build a separate Image for each instance and change the role in `15-devops-bootcamp__ansible/07-jenkins-ansible-integration/roles/build-and-push-to-ecr/tasks/main.yaml`

 #### d.
 Install required ansible dependencies on Linode ansible control node via ssh and configure via scp